api3dao/oev-v1-compound-bot/README.md

 - `fetch-and-filter-new-positions` - Fetches logs from the last processed block til the current block of the network in use.
 Filters the logs for the `borrow` action and updates `allPositions`.
 Filters that result based on active borrow position and updates `currentPositions`.
 Filters that result based on LTV values and updates `interestingPositions`.
-- `reset-current-positions` - Reevaluates the `currentPositions` from `allPositions` and updates it.
-Also reevaluates the `interestingPositions` from the updated `currentPositions` and updates it.
+- `reset-current-positions` - Reevaluates the `currentPositions` from `allPositions` and updates them.
+Also reevaluates the `interestingPositions` from the updated `currentPositions` and updates them.
-- `reset-interesting-positions` - Reevaluates the `interestingPositions` from the updated `currentPositions` and updates it.
+- `reset-interesting-positions` - Reevaluates the `interestingPositions` from the updated `currentPositions` and updates them.
 - `initiate-oev-liquidations` - Uses `interestingPositions` to find out any positions that might be able to be liquidated.
 If there are any, it executes the liquidation.